kevininder/Implementation-of-Microcontroller-with-8051/README.md

 Implementation of I2C and SPI are showcased here.

 ### [Exams](https://github.com/kevininder/Implementation-of-Microcontroller-with-8051/tree/main/Exams)
-8051 schema layout with KiCad is provided.
+8051 schema layout with KiCad is provided in this section.